KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

          Dark and Flat master files may optionally be specified to improve image quality.

+         Each section of the Live Stacker input / output widgets are enclosed within a minimize widget that allows the block to be either expanded or minimized.

          Following is a description of the UI widgets:

             -  Stack Directory: This is the directory that Live Stacker will watch.